eashikanaznin/solr/README.md

    *(Replace `your_index_name` with the actual name of your Search API index.)*
 5. Choose **Create a page**, and configure the display settings as needed.
 6. Click **Save and exit** to finalize the view.

+### Preprocessors
+1. Navigate to Configuration > Search and Metadata > Search API (admin/config/search/search-api).
+2. Edit the index to which to add the processor.
+3. Open the Processors tab.
+4. Read through the list of processors, selecting one or more for use. for example, 'content access', 'Highlight'.

+### Autocomplete
+### Facets